CAMB-DSbD/attestablelauncher/README.md

 with prog written in C using the library compartmentalization facilities available from cheriBSD ver 22.12
 </br>
-The headings of each file includes the instructions to compile and execute the attestable launcher and indicate the platform, Python version and operating systems where the code has been tested.

 The headings also document the cryptographic libraries, operations and files (public and private keys and certificates) involved.

-# Testing: compilation and execution steps
-This [compilation and execution example](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/compile_and_exec_attlauncher_demo_steps.txt "technical demo") document shows the steps to run the attestable launcher.

-# Documentation
-The discussion of the architecture that this repository implements is discussed thoroughly in [Cloud Provider's Based Attestation](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/CloudProvidersBasedAttestation_carlosmolina.pdf "technical report").

 # Compilation and execution